Curriculum and Instruction: New Literacies and Global Learning

 Both M.Ed.
 (Master of Education) and M.S.
 (Master of Science) options are offered.

 The key features of the NLGL program are:

-- Online Course Offerings.
-The program offers approximately 50% of the courses online.
+- Online course offerings: The program offers approximately 50% of the courses online.
 Some concentration areas have fully online options

-- Core and Concentrations.
-All students will complete the same 4 core courses (12 credit hours) and an additional 18 credits in their concentration areas: reading, English language arts, or social studies.
+- Core and concentrations: All students will complete the same 4 core courses (12 credit hours) and an additional 18 credit hours in their concentration area: reading, English language arts or social studies.